SaffronWilliamson/recipe-generator/README.md

-**Project name:** Perfect Recipe Generator
+**Project name:** Recipe Generator

-**Description:** A console based java programme that creates the "Perfect recipe" for the user based on their dietary requirements and teste preferences.
+**Description:** A console based java programme that creates a recipe for the user based on their dietary requirements and teste preferences.